epam/edp-gerrit-operator/docs/api.md

-GerritGroup is the Schema for the gerrit group API
+GerritGroup is the Schema for the gerrit group API.

 <table>
     <thead>